srid/srid/Software/Haskell/haskell-template/add-tests.md

           };
       };
     ```
-1. Commit your changes to Git, and test it out by running `, test` from the dev shell.
+1. Commit your changes to Git, and test it out by running `, test` from the (reloaded) dev shell.